A Human Development Framework for CO2 Reductions: Abstract

 \section{Abstract}

-Although developing countries are called to participate on the efforts of reducing \cotwo{} emissions in order to avoid dangerous climate change, the implications of \cotwo{} reduction targets in human development standards of developing countries remain a matter of debate \cite{Cocklin2007}.
-We show the existence of a positive and--time dependent correlation between the Human Development Index (HDI) and per capita \cotwo{} emissions from fossil fuel combustion.
-Based on this empirical relation and three population scenarios extracted from the Millennium Ecosystem Assessment report \cite{Alcamo2005}, we calculate for the first time the cumulative \cotwo{} emissions necessary for developing countries to achieve particular HDI thresholds.
-If current demographic and development trends are maintained, we estimate that by 2050 around 85\% of the world's population will live in countries with high HDI (above 0.8) as defined in the United Nations Human Development Report \cite{UNDP2009}.
-In particular, we estimate that at least 300\,Gt of cumulative \cotwo{} emissions between 2000 and 2050 are necessary for the development of 104 developing countries in the year 2000.
-This value represents 30\% of a previously calculated \cotwo{} budget yielding a 75\% probability of limiting global warming to $2\,^{\circ}\mathrm{C}$ \cite{Meinshausen2009}.
-For the achievement of higher HDI, for example setting the human development threshold at 0.9, resulting emissions necessary for development (600 up to 900 Gt) will pose even stronger constraints on previous estimated budgets.
-Since human development has been proved to be time and country dependent, we plead for future climate negotiations to consider a differentiated \cotwo{} emissions allocation scheme for developing countries based on the achievement of concrete development goals.
+Although developing countries are called to participate in CO$_2$ emission reduction efforts to avoid dangerous climate change, the implications of proposed reduction schemes in human development standards of developing countries remain a matter of debate.
+We show the existence of a positive and time-dependent correlation between the Human Development Index (HDI) and per capita CO$_2$ emissions from fossil fuel combustion.
+Employing this empirical relation, extrapolating the HDI, and using three population scenarios, the cumulative CO$_2$ emissions necessary for developing countries to achieve particular HDI thresholds are assessed following a Development As Usual approach (DAU).

-Global \cotwo{} emission budgets are useful to inform policy makers on the total greenhouse gases emissions permissible to achieve particular \cotwo{} atmospheric concentrations or global warming targets \cite{Meinshausen2009}.
-Although these approaches proved adequate for an international policy framework aimed at avoiding dangerous climate change \cite{Zickfeld2009}, the allocation of emissions between developed and developing countries remains controversial \cite{Chakravarty2010, Broecker2007}.
-In addition, the pressing challenge of climate change is said to require the participation of developing countries in the efforts to reduce \cotwo{} emissions \cite{Elzen2008, Chakravarty2010}.
-Nevertheless, the potential implications of such reductions on development standards remain unclear \cite{Cocklin2007}.
-This aspect deserves particular attention since it is expected that developing countries will extensively rely on fossil energy to fuel their development needs \cite{Bolin2001}.
-Estimating the necessary \cotwo{} emissions for the achievement of concrete development goals therefore becomes necessary as a means to clarify the previous challenges in forthcoming climate negotiations.
+If current demographic and development trends are maintained, we estimate that by 2050 around 85\% of the world's population will live in countries with high HDI (above 0.8).
+In particular, 300\,Gt of cumulative CO$_2$ emissions between 2000 and 2050 are estimated to be necessary for the development of 104 developing countries in the year~2000.
+This value represents between 20\,\%~to~30\,\% of previously calculated CO$_2$ budgets limiting global warming to $2\,^{\circ}\mathrm{C}$.